isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 -  ``4`` - the well-formed command has been processed but the requested changes could not be applied, because they were in conflict with the server state or its notion of the configuration.
+-  ``5`` - the command processed has failed and the configuration has been partially altered.
+The rollback mechanism was not able to restore the previous configuration.

 For example, a well-formed command that requests a subnet that exists in a server's configuration returns the result 0.
 If the server encounters